-Sentiero della Pace, or the “Peace Trail,“ leads over the range, but the easiest way to reach Mount Baldo is by cable car.
-You can access it from the town of Malcesine.
-Ticket rates vary but were around 12-15 euros (more during the holidays).
+Sentiero della Pace, or the “Peace Trail,“ leads over the range, but the easiest way to reach Mount Baldo is by cable car, which you can access it from the town of Malcesine.

 Unique and real, Trento is the capital of Trentino and the perfect stop if you’re looking to experience Italian city life.

 I recommend visiting the Piazza del Duomo and the old town, which might be one of the most authentic Italian towns in the country.
 In the city center sits Buonconsiglio Castle.
 You can see lots of interesting artwork inside and also enjoy nice views.